microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgSearchQna.md

 # New-MgSearchQna

 ## SYNOPSIS
-Create a new qna object.
+Create new navigation property to qnas for search

 ## SYNTAX